joshuatrobertson/Group1Project/Report/03-UX-Design/README.md

 **Timeline**
 *    Participants were sent the prototype and a summary of our project brief and asked to go over both before the group zoom call.
 *   24 hours after being sent the prototype, the researcher held a group zoom call with a subset of study participants.
 During the zoom call, the researcher walked everyone through the prototype, answering questions as they came up.
-*    Immediately after the zoom call, participants were sent the questionnaire to respond to on their own.
+*    Immediately after the zoom call, participants were sent the questionnaire and asked to respond without consulting other participants in the group.

 | Finding                                             | Impact |